Pyleks/cyber-security-course/README.md

 1. There is no required class implemented on the modal forms, so they work regardless of the information.
 1. Footer icons link correctly and safely.
 1. Fixed all bugs through W3 Validator for index.html and style.css.

-**Confirmed it is working with all popular device sizes.**
+1. 320 x 568 iPhone 5/SE has issues with hero text and button.

-1. 320 x 568 iPhone 5/SE
+**Confirmed it is working with all popular device sizes below.**

 1. 360 x 640 Galaxy S5
 1. 375 x 667 iPhone 6/7/8
 1. 375 x 812 iPhone X